tamarin-prover/tamarin-prover/src/003_example.md

 example for `fst(<x.1, x.2>)`.

 Just below come the *Construction rules*.
-These rules describe the functions that the intruder can apply.
+These rules describe the functions that the adversary can apply.
 Consider, for example, the following rule:

     rule (modulo AC) ch:
      [ !KU( x ) ] --[ !KU( h(x) ) ]-> [ !KU( h(x) ) ]

-Intuitively, this rule expresses that if the intruder knows `x` (represented by the fact `!KU(x)` in the premise), then he can compute `h(x)` (represented by the fact `!KU(h(x))` in the conclusion), i.e., the hash of `x`.
+Intuitively, this rule expresses that if the adversary knows `x` (represented by the fact `!KU(x)` in the premise), then he can compute `h(x)` (represented by the fact `!KU(h(x))` in the conclusion), i.e., the hash of `x`.
 The action fact `!KU(h(x))` in the label also records this for reasoning purposes.

 Finally, there are the *Deconstruction rules*.
-These rules describe which terms the intruder can extract from larger terms by applying functions.
+These rules describe which terms the adversary can extract from larger terms by applying functions.
 Consider for example the following rule:

     rule (modulo AC) dfst:
      [ !KD( <x.1, x.2> ) ] --> [ !KD( x.1 ) ]

-In a nutshell, this rule says that if the intruder knows the pair `<x.1, x.2>` (represented by the fact `!KD( <x.1, x.2> )`), then he can extract the first value `x.1` (represented by the fact `!KD( x.1 )`) from it.
+In a nutshell, this rule says that if the adversary knows the pair `<x.1, x.2>` (represented by the fact `!KD( <x.1, x.2> )`), then he can extract the first value `x.1` (represented by the fact `!KD( x.1 )`) from it.
 This results from applying `fst` to the pair and then using the equation `fst(<x.1, x.2>) = x.1`.
 The precise difference between `!KD( )` and `!KU( )` facts is not important for now, and will be explained below.
-As a first approximation, both represent they intruder's knowledge and the distinction is only used to make the tool's reasoning more efficient.
+As a first approximation, both represent they adversary's knowledge and the distinction is only used to make the tool's reasoning more efficient.

 Now click on *Multiset rewriting rules* on the left.